aclysma/rafx/README.md

 The renderer includes a few tools for processing shaders and packing data in a binary blob.

+There is also a blender add-on that works, but is still being prototyped and is not yet documented.

 ### Shader Processor

 This tool parses GLSL and produces matching rust code.
 This makes working with descriptor sets easier and safer!